REAL ESTATE AS AN INVESTMENT

 WAYS OF INVESTING IN REAL ESTATE:

-There are many ways that were followed in real estate for many decades.
+Many ways have been followed in real estate for many decades.
 The most common are,

 1. Renting a home.